Native American languages

 with fancy beadwork.
 Penobscot Indians also wore cloaks with pointed hoods,

-moccasins on their feet, and nose rings.
+beaded moccasins, and nose rings.

 Here are more pictures of Penobscot clothing styles,

-The Penobscots didn't wear long warbonnets like the Sioux.
-Some Penobscot chiefs wore a tall headdress, but most Penobscots wore a pointed cap or a headband with a feather in it.
+The Penobscots didn't wear Indian warbonnets like the Sioux.
+Some Penobscot chiefs wore a tall headdress, but most Penobscots wore pointed caps or headbands with a few feathers standing up in the back.
 They did not paint their faces.
 Penobscot women wore their hair loose or braided on top of their heads, and men sometimes put their long hair in topknots.
-Some Penobscot people today have a traditional cloak or moccasins, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance. |
+Here is a website with pictures of American Indian hair style.
+Some Penobscot people today have a traditional cloak or moccasins, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their h air on special occasions like a dance.

 What did Penobscot Indians use for transportation in the days before cars?
 Did they